colonial-heritage/colonial-collections/docs/components.md

 # Components

-We divided the components into generic components and page-specific components.
+We divide the components into page-specific and generic components.

 ## Page-specific components
-Place the page-specific components in the app folder at the same level as the page that uses the component.
+Place the page-specific components in the `/app` folder at the same level as the page that uses the component.

 ## Generic components
-Components are generic if it's being used on multiple pages.
+Components are generic if they are being used on multiple pages.
 Place these components in the `/components` folder.

 You can write generic components as *compound components* with a *dot notation*.